We have quit our jobs to go on the road and become full-time travel junkies.

 A month or two later, Tom and I both quit smoking.
 At first, we really struggled and were starting to snipe at each other a lot.
 After seven days of this, I decided to put a temporary hiatus on the “no spending” rule and went out to buy a pair of running shoes and some exercise gear.
 A couple of months later, we ran our first 5k, then our first 10k.
 Although our commitment to the exercise routine is not always consistent, to this day, neither of us has started again and I can honestly say that quitting smoking is one of the top two best things I have ever done for myself (moving to Switzerland from the UK seven years ago is the other one!)

-We booked and did another three week trip almost a year after the Asia trip – this time to Central America.
+We booked and did another three-week trip almost a year after the Asia trip – this time to Central America.
 We took backpacks and moved around a lot from place to place during that trip, covering a total of 8 destinations in Panama and Costa Rica.
 When we came back, we knew for sure that we were now on the final countdown and it was only a matter of time before we would give ourselves the chance to do some full-time travel.
-We set a deadline of end of 2017 to have quit our jobs and started travelling.
+We set a deadline for the end of 2017 to have quit our jobs and started travelling.

 We started researching in earnest the lifestyle of the digital nomad – do people really make money online?
 We found out that yes, they did.
 Not just hustling by on a minimum wage either.
 People who are creating lifestyle businesses that allow them to live and work when and where they like.
 Some of the sites and people who inspired us most are the Location Indie podcasts (still love the enthusiasm of Jason and Trav!)
 Goats on the Road, The Planet D, Sean Ogle and Authentic Food Quest.